pantheon-systems/documentation/source/content/autopilot.md

 ### Does Autopilot automatically deploy changes to the Live environment?

-You can specify the environment to which environment Autopilot deploys.
+You can specify the environment to which Autopilot deploys.
 When all tests pass, it can:

 - deploy to the Live environment,
 - deploy to the Test environment (a good choice for a high traffic site that needs an extra level of manual QA or automated CI),